factitious/raeBiobank_workingBrain/fMRI_preReg_template.md

 Markdown adaptation of [Jessica Flannery's template](https://osf.io/6juft/).
 Slightly modified section headers to more closely match OSF registration.

+*Recommendations of fMRI details come from Nichols et al., 2016; Poldrack et al., 2008.*

+*For extended checklist guidelines for this section following data analysis, see PHBM COBIDAS report Nichols et al., 2016.*

+*See also [this](https://osf.io/ery2q/) table format put together by Cassandra Gould van Praag that can be helpful to check that no methods item has been overlooked.*

 ## Goal of extended fMRI preregistration template
 ---